w3c/wai-curricula/content/designer/interaction-and-feedback.md

 Students should be able to:

 * provide clear and consistent names to help users understand the purpose of components that accept user input
-* design user interfaces that allow to position labels where users expect them
+* design user experiences that consider position, appearance, and naming of  labels
 * provide instructions about which input fields are required by:
   * including information about each of the required form fields before the form control
   * including textual and visual cues in the label of each of the required form fields that indicate that they are required